pemagrg1/Easy-Chatbot/README.md

 ##### learningFilesList.aiml
 code to load the files to train

-##### conversation.aiml
+##### data folder
+Data folder contains all the AIML files<br>
-all the conversation patterns which the kernel will load for chatting
+Each aiml file contains the conversation patterns which the kernel will load for chatting

 Note: Kernel object is the public interface to the AIML interpreter. "learn" method loads the contents of an AIML file into the kernel.
 While "respond" method is used to get the response from the learned AIML file.
 And "LEARN AIML" is the pattern that k.respond from conversation.py calls.
 The <learn> tag loads the AIML file to respond.